naveenkumarbaraker/Farmer-s-Marketplace/README.md

 ## Conclusion
 This project aims to empower farmers, enhance supply chain efficiency, and offer consumers fresh produce with verified provenance.
 By integrating blockchain technology with e-commerce, it envisions a more equitable and transparent agricultural marketplace. 🌱💫

-This project aims to empower farmers, enhance supply chain efficiency, and offer consumers fresh produce with verified provenance.
-By integrating blockchain technology with e-commerce, it envisions a more equitable and transparent agricultural marketplace. 🌱💫